hannibal002/SkyHanni/CONTRIBUTING.md

       - SkyHanniEvent: This is just a normal event.
       - CancelableSkyHanniEvent: This is a cancellable event.
 It has a `cancel()` method that you can call to cancel the event.
       - GenericSkyHanniEvent: This is a generic event, typically used for entities but can be used for any generics.
-      - RenderingSkyHanniEvent: This is an event that you are allowed to do gui rendering in.
+      - RenderingSkyHanniEvent: This is an event that you are allowed to do GUI rendering in.
 - Please use existing utils methods.
 - We try to avoid calling the NEU code too often.
     - (We plan to remove NEU as a dependency in the future.)